This post may contain affiliate links. Please read my disclosure policy.

 Yes, these biscuits freeze great!
 To freeze, make sure biscuits cool completely first.
 Then, wrap each biscuits individually in saran wrap and place in a freezer-safe ziploc bag.
 Biscuits will stay good in the freezer for 2-3 months.

-How to reheat biscuits?
+How to reheat Greek yogurt biscuits?

 If frozen, remove the biscuits from the freezer and allow them to thaw at room temperature for about an hour.
 Then, warm biscuits in a 350°F oven for about 10 minutes, or until warmed to liking.
 Brush with a little olive oil if desired to help keep them nice and tender and prevent them from drying out.
 Cover with aluminum foil if needed to prevent over-browning.